-- Conditional fees (No Win No Fee) – In this type of arrangement if you lose your case, your lawyer will make no charge in respect of profit costs, but you will have to pay your own disbursements and your opponent’s legal costs.
+- Conditional fees (No Win No Fee) – In this type of arrangement if you lose your case, we will make no charge in respect of its costs, but you will have to pay your own disbursements and your opponent’s legal costs.
 If you win, your lawyer is entitled to charge a success fee on top of the normal hourly rate.
 Your opponent will not be ordered to pay any part of the success fee but rather it will be paid out of any damages awarded in the case.
-Please note that it is not obligatory to charge a success fee.
-We will seek not to do so but it will depend upon the merits of your case.

-- Contingency fees/damage-based agreements – In this type of agreement, you will again not be charged any profit costs if you lose the case.
-If you are successful you will be charged a percentage of that recovered as agreed at the outset but which cannot be more than 50% (25% if a personal injury case) of that recovered.
+- Contingency fees/damage-based agreements – In this type of agreement, you will again not be charged any costs if you lose the case.
+If you are successful you will be charged a percentage of that recovered as agreed at the outset but which cannot be more than 50% (25% if a personal injury case) your recovery.

 - Contingent fees – It is also possible to agree that we will charge you on the basis of an hourly rate if your case is won, but that the rate will be reduced if your case is unsuccessful.

 It is important that you understand that, if we do enter into such an arrangement, the definition of success in relation to your case must be agreed and clearly set out.

 It is also important for you to appreciate that, prior to any such arrangement being agreed, we may have to carry out a risk assessment exercise to determine whether we are prepared to take your matter on any of the above ‘risk-sharing’ bases.
 If so, the risk assessment may be charged at our usual hourly rates and which would need to be paid before any risk sharing arrangement is entered into.
 Often, it is only after the risk assessment has taken place that we can we decide whether we are willing to take on the matter on a conditional, contingency or contingent fee arrangement.